Our Research Standards

 ⚠️ Affiliate Disclosure & Medical Disclaimer

 Vitamins Women Guide participates in the Amazon Services LLC Associates Program and other affiliate programs.
-This means we may earn a small commission when you purchase through our links — at no additional cost to you.
-These commissions help us keep all our content free and independent.
+As an Amazon Associate we earn from qualifying purchases.
+This means we may earn a small commission when you buy through our links — at no additional cost to you.
+These commissions are what keep all our content free.

-The content on this website is for informational purposes only and is not intended as medical advice.
-Always consult your physician or a qualified healthcare provider before starting any new supplement, especially if you are pregnant, nursing, taking medications, or have a medical condition.
+The content on this website is for informational purposes only and is not medical advice.
+Nothing here is intended to diagnose, treat, cure or prevent any disease.
+Always consult your physician or a qualified healthcare provider before starting any new supplement — especially if you are taking medications, have a medical condition, or are pregnant or nursing.